audrenbdb/angular-particlesjs/README.md

-Ported a standalone component of angular particles with trimmed settings to fit my needs.
+Ported a standalone component of angular particles with <b>trimmed settings</b> to fit my needs.
+It probably should use directives at some points.

 Edit to your liking.

-#Usage
+<b>Usage</b>

 add <app-particles></app-particles> inside the div you wish to cover with particles.